pkimber/old-docs-migrated-to-gitlab/source/fabric-ssl.rst

 .. note:: This task expects the ``/srv/`` folder to exist on the server.
 I don't know what creates the folder... so I am currently not sure how it gets there!

+.. important:: Don't forget to run a ``salt 'drop-temp' state.highstate`` for your server so the site is set-up correctly for SSL.